amish0/Sort_tracking/README.md

 </details>

 <details open>
-1. Tracker class can be used to track the objects in a video.
-Please check the [tracker.py](tracker.py) for more details.
+<summary>Tracker class can be used to track the objects in a video.</summary> Please check the [tracker.py](tracker.py) for more details.

 ```bash
 from tracker import Tracker